sushant12811/PortfolioProject/ToDoApp/README.md

 ## Installation
 1. Clone the repo
-2. Open `ToDoListApp.xcodeproj` in Xcode
+2. Open `ToDoApp.xcodeproj` in Xcode
 3. Run on iOS Simulator or your device

 ## Future Improvements